vnmr/vnmr.github.io/index.md

 Provided feedback on sensor, SoC platform feasibility to lab for sensing, mapping, SLAM-type applications.

-**Contribution: Bringup and characterization of micro swarm robotic sensing and SoC platform**
+**Contribution** Bringup and characterization of micro swarm robotic sensing and SoC platform

 # Projects